ESCOMP/mizuRoute/docs/source/tech_note/reach_routing.rst

    Q(x,t) = \int_{0}^t Q_{in}(t-s)h(x,s)ds

-where :math: `Q_in` is a pulse or here input runoff volume in the river, and :math:`h(x,s)` is the green function or *impulse response function*, and *x* is the distance from the source of pulse (here, lateral flow point) to the reach location of interest (here, HRU outlet).
+where :math:`Q_{in}` is a pulse or here input runoff volume in the river reach (e.g., inflow from HRU, or/and upstream reach), and :math:`h(x,s)` is the green function or *impulse response function*, and *x* is the distance from the inflow point in the reach to the reach location where discharge desires to be computed (i.e., HRU outlet).

 .. math::
    :label: 0.9